 Immersive mode

 You can hide system bars when you need a full-screen experience, for example when the user is watching a movie.
 The user should still be able to tap to reveal system bars and navigate or interact with system controls.
-Learn more about designing for full screen modes, or read about how to hide the system bars for immersive mode.
+For more information, see Immersive content and Hide the system bars for immersive mode.